May 13, 2020

 There are many archetypes to choose from, but some of the most common are The Hero (Nike, Adidas), The Explorer (Jeep, Patagonia), The Creator (Apple, Adobe), The Everyman (IKEA, Target), and The Outlaw (Harley Davidson, Virgin).

 As you'll begin to see, each archetype carries with it foundational, unique characteristics.
-These characteristics go on to influence the look, the feel, the voice, and even the relationships you'll build with your customers.
+These characteristics influence the look, feel, voice, and relationships you build with your customers.

 How do you choose an archetype?

-At Milesbrand, we believe a brand's archetype should be derived from the actual values and vision of the founding team – as well as from the goals of the business.
+At Milesbrand, we believe a brand's archetype should be derived from the actual values and vision of the founding team – as well as from the business’s goals.

-That's to say, you shouldn't become an Outlaw brand because it sounds interesting – or profitable.
-You should become an Outlaw if you are one, and if you plan to position around the idea of carving your own path, and offering your buyers a chance to rebel against the status quo.
+That's to say, you shouldn't become an Outlaw brand because it sounds enjoyable – or profitable.
+If you are one, you should become an Outlaw and plan to position yourself around the idea of carving your own path and offering your buyers a chance to rebel against the status quo.

 The closer the alignment in who you are and who you want to become, the more authentic the messaging will be.
 The easier it will be.
 There is no perfect archetype, nor is there a most profitable archetype.

-But once you've decided on one, your brand personality (on and off social media), will unfold virtual on autopilot, and scale with very little friction.
+But once you've decided on one, your brand personality (on and off social media) will unfold virtually on autopilot and scale with very little friction.

-So, when finding your voice, for your archetype, simply ask, "Is this something that archetype would say?"
+So, when finding your voice for your archetype, ask, "Is this something that archetype would say?"

 Building a Community

-While the answers may seem obvious, ask yourself this question: Why are people on social media at all?
+While the answers may seem obvious, ask yourself this question: Why are people on social media?
 Well, in our view...